 There are several differences in costs and coverage among Original Medicare, Private Fee-for-Service (PFFS) plans, and Health Maintenance Organizations (HMOs).
-The table below compares these three types of Medicare Advantage Plan.
+The table below compares these three types of Medicare plans.
 If you are interested in joining a PFFS plan, make sure to speak to a plan representative for more information.

 |Original Medicare||Medicare PFFS||Medicare HMO|

 |See any provider and use any facility that accepts Medicare (participating or non-participating)||See any provider, but may pay more when seeing out-of-network providers||See only in-network providers|

 |Visit doctors anywhere in the U.S.||Visit doctors anywhere in the U.S., but may pay more when seeing out-of-network providers||Visit doctors only in your plan’s service area, except in emergencies or when care is urgently needed|